dart-lang/site-www/src/language/branches.md

 ### Exhaustiveness checking

-Exhaustiveness checking is a feature of switches that reports a compile-time error if it's possible for a value entering the switch to not match any of the cases.
+Exhaustiveness checking is a feature that reports a compile-time error if it's possible for a value to enter a switch but not match any of the cases.

 ```dart
 bool? b = false;